zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 A type 3 break is simply any combination of both a type 1 and type 2 break, which arises out of technical necessity.

-Although @breitung_testing_2011's test does legitimately identify and test for a break in the factor loadings from the factor dynamics, it does not generalise to the entire cross section of data.
-This is because in the approximate model setup, the idiosyncratic shocks are allowed to have (a limited degree of) serial and cross sectional correlation, making it invalid to simply pooled these tests, and additionally, $N \to \infty$, which results in difficulties in establishing valid asymptotics.

 @chen_detecting_2014, @han_tests_2015 and @baltagi_identification_2017 propose tests for structural breaks in the factor loadings.
 However, because breaks in the factor loadings and factor dynamics are in general not separately identifiable, they all assume, as an identification condition that the factors are are stationary before and after the break (have the same variance). @han_tests_2015 and @baltagi_identification_2017 both formulate Equivalent Representation Theorems, which state that PCA will estimate an equivalent factor model with time invariant loadings, but with all breaks in the loadings transmitted to the estimated pseudo factor space.
 Based on this, they formulate a est statistic based on the second moments process of the pseudo factors.

 However, procedures based on the pseudo factors cannot be accurately stated to be a test against breaks in factor loadings, because breaks in the pseudo factors may be in fact due to any combination of the following:

 1. breaks in the loadings and/or
 2. breaks in the factor dynamics and/or
 3. breaks in the factor innovations.

 The identification assumption of stationary factors explicitly rules out points 2 and 3, even though the distinction and resulting interpretation in the differences between these cases are different. @stock_chapter_2016 in their review chapter on Dynamic Factor Models remarks that many of these tests are new, and may have power against breaks in the factor dynamics as well.